 Learn more about the Respite Rebate Program by watching a short video.

-The Respite Rebate Program allows caregivers to be reimbursed for respite services they purchase and are available to family caregivers on a quarterly basis.
+The Respite Rebate Program allows family caregivers to be reimbursed for respite services they procure and are available to family caregivers on a quarterly basis.

 - Qualified caregivers who complete the application process and meet the eligibility are issued respite rebate vouchers worth up to $300.

 - Caregivers can use rebate vouchers to recover costs for in-home care by a respite service or to hire an individual of their choice who is at least 18 years old and not living in the same house.
 Caregivers can also use the Respite Rebate Program to offset the costs for care in a facility based respite service, summer camp, or adult day care centers.

 - The caregiver is reimbursed $12 an hour for each hour invoiced by the respite provider or agency.
 Caregivers are responsible for any fees that exceed the maximum hourly rate of $12 or $300.

 - As of March 1, 2017, government-issued photo identification is required.

 - Read the Respite Rebate Program’s Frequently Asked Questions.